 Most homeowners who qualify for a successful insurance claim to fix their home, but don’t wish to stay, consider listing it for sale.
 This is only logical, because they assume it’s not easy to find a house buyer who will want to purchase a damaged home as-is.
 This is fairly accurate from a traditional real estate perspective.

 If you decide to go this route, there’s a few things to keep in mind that are necessary to recoup your Houston home value after a flood, and make your property attractive to potential buyers.

-Make Sure You’ve Renovated the Plumbing: It’s crucial to hire a professional that can take a look at things and make sure there’s no future risk for a potential buyer.
+Make Sure You’ve Renovated the Plumbing: It’s crucial to hire a professional that can take a look at the plumbing system to make sure there’s no future risk for a potential buyer.
 This is especially true if you’re living in an older home, and haven’t performed maintenance on the plumbing system in a while.

 Flood-Proof the Home: Even though you won’t be living there, a buyer will be looking to see if you’ve taken the steps to help ensure a flood is less likely to happen again.
 This could include full renovation of windows, doors, and better grading for elevation.

 Most homebuyers wish to buy a house they can immediately move into, and don’t have the funds (or desire) to fully renovate a flooded home.

 Does it Always Make Sense to Fix Before Selling a Flooded Home?

 With all that said, fixing your flooded house with the intention of resale is not always a wise idea.
 Why?
 This is what we have observed over the years, and why we caution people from taking this approach.